The INTERCARGO Secretariat, on behalf of their members, participates in various meetings, working groups and forums.

 INTERCARGO hosts two main meetings each year on fixed dates.
 These alternate between Europe and Asia and are generally:

-March: Technical Committee and Executive Committee meetings on the second Monday and Tuesday in Asia followed by a general presentation session of industry topics open to invited members of the local shipping community.
+March: Technical Committee and Executive Committee meetings in Asia followed by a general presentation session of industry topics open to invited members of the local shipping community.

-October: Technical Committee and Executive Committee meetings, followed by the Annual General Meeting (AGM) on the second Monday and Tuesday in Europe followed by a general presentation session of industry topics open to invited members of the local shipping community
+October: Technical Committee and Executive Committee meetings, followed by the Annual General Meeting (AGM) in Europe followed by a general presentation session of industry topics open to invited members of the local shipping community

 Note: The meetings may move forward by one day if Technical Committee arranges to meet on the Sunday.